 (G) Material representations.
-Upon issuance of a land use permit under minor application procedures, the permit application and material representations relied on during the review and issuance of a district commission decision shall provide the basis for determining future substantial and material changes to the approved project and for initiating enforcement actions.
+Upon issuance of a land use permit under minor application procedures, the permit application and material representations relied on during the review and issuance of a district commission decision shall provide the basis for determining future material changes to the approved project and for initiating enforcement actions. - Adopted April 7, 2006, eff.
+May 1, 2006; amended June 25, 2009, eff.
+July 10, 2009; amended September 13, 2013, eff.
+October 1, 2013.